Jose Altuve Player Props: Astros vs. Rockies

-On Tuesday, Jose Altuve (.541 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 4:10 PM ET.
+Jose Altuve -- with a slugging percentage of .541 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Colorado Rockies, with Chase Anderson on the hill, on July 5 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rangers.
+He had a hitless performance in his last game (0-for-3) against the Rangers.

 Jose Altuve Game Info & Props vs. the Rockies